v4verma/v4verma.github.io/_tabs/about.md

 ---
-title: Lost in Translation: A Tech Geek's Hilarious Journey
+title: Lost in Translation- A Tech Geek's Hilarious Journey
 order: 4
 ---